ultraseedbox/USB-Docs/Tutorials and Guides/rclone/Installation, Configuration & Usage of rclone.md

 ## Configuration

 Now we need to configure a remote to use with rclone.
 For this guide we will be configuring Google Drive.
 This is the most common remote people tend to use as it offers large storage capacities for a reasonable price.
-If you wish to use a different cloud host feel free to modify the steps you take.
+Should you wish to use a different cloud host, feel free to modify the steps you take.

 * Run the command `rclone config`